First Home Buyer Guide Sydney 2026: Grants, Deposits & How to Get Approved

 5% deposit with guarantees

 Using the First Home Guarantee scheme, 5% is sufficient — but places are limited and price caps apply.
-On a $900,000 Sydney property, 5% is $45,000, which is far more achievable.
+On a $1,000,000 Sydney property, 5% is $50,000, which is far more achievable — and with the price cap now at $1,500,000, more properties qualify under the scheme.

 5% deposit with LMI

 Without a government guarantee, buying with less than 20% triggers Lenders Mortgage Insurance (LMI).
 LMI is a one-off premium that protects the lender (not you) in the event you default.
 On a $900,000 purchase with 10% deposit, LMI could be $12,000–$18,000 depending on the lender.
+On a $1,200,000 purchase, it can be considerably higher.
 Some lenders allow LMI to be capitalised into the loan, meaning you do not pay it upfront.

 Family guarantee loans